The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language: Method

-Here we adopt the same contrastive learning framework as CLAP \cite{wu2023large}, as it has been proven to be one of the most effective strategy to learn high quality cross-modal representations.
-There are two separate encoders to process phoneme data $\mathbf{P}$ and speech data $\mathbf{S}$, transforming them into phoneme embedding and speech embedding.
-The CLIP loss function \cite{radford2021learning} relies on the softmax-based InfoNCE loss \cite{oord2018representation} to contrast a data sample with its positive and negative samples, which has been widely adopted for multi-modal or uni-modal contrastive training.
-In this study, we use SigLIP, a simpler sigmoid-based loss that has been shown to as effective as the softmax-based CLIP loss \cite{zhai2023sigmoid}.
-Given $\boldsymbol{x}_i = f_S(\mathbf{P}_i)$ and $\boldsymbol{y}_i = f_T(\mathbf{S}_i)$, it is defined as follows.
+Here we adopt the same contrastive learning framework as CLAP \cite{wu2023large}, as it has been proven to be one of the most effective strategies for learning high-quality cross-modal representations.
+There are two separate encoders to process phoneme sequence $\mathbf{P}\in\mathbb{R}^{N\times 1}$ and speech MFCC features $\mathbf{S}\in\mathbb{R}^{T\times K}$, transforming them into phoneme embedding and speech embedding.
+In this study, we use the \textbf{SigLIP loss}, a simpler sigmoid-based loss that is shown to be as effective as the softmax-based CLIP loss \cite{zhai2023sigmoid}.
+Given two normalized embeddings $\boldsymbol{x}_i\in\mathbb{R}^D = f_S(\mathbf{P}_i)$ and $\boldsymbol{y}_i\in\mathbb{R}^D = f_T(\mathbf{S}_i)$, it is defined as follows.

-where $t$ and $b$ are learnable parameters that were updated during training. $z_{ij}$ is the ground truth label, $z_{ij}=1$ for positive pairs and $z_{ij}=0$ for negative pairs.
+where $t$ and $b$ are learnable parameters that were updated during training. $z_{ij}$ is the ground truth label, $z_{ij}=1$ for positive pairs and $z_{ij}=-1$ for negative pairs.
 Following the recommendation by \citet{zhai2023sigmoid}, we initialized $t = \log 10$ and $b=-10$.